adorsys/datasafe/datasafe-privatestore/README.md

 # Datasafe Privatespace

 This module is designed to provide access to the user private space.
-All document stored on this space are encrypted with secret keys held by the user.
+All document stored in this space are encrypted with secret keys held by the user.
 Additionally path of the document is also encrypted with path encryption key.
 Privatespace itself resides somewhere on storage according to user private profile.